 “Be strong and courageous.
 Do not be afraid or terrified…, for the LORD your God goes with you; he will never leave you nor forsake you.”

 Christians take courage from the belief that God is always alongside them.
 Jesus promises that he leaves his followers with peace: “Do not let your hearts be troubled and do not be afraid” (John 14:27).
 The Bible is full of stories of people showing courage: Moses confronting Pharaoh, Daniel in the lion’s den, the boy David fighting the giant Goliath, Jesus facing the violence of the crowds as he walked to his place of crucifixion.
 In each of these stories, God promises to be steadfast and remain alongside them.
 For Christians, this is a source of great hope and courage.
 They see it as their duty to support those who feel vulnerable and bring courage to those who feel afraid.

 In our school community, children are supported and encouraged to try new things that they may not be familiar with and enjoy every minute of their journey with us here at Newton.
 Children are taught that taking risks and making mistakes are vital in order for us to learn and achieve and that sometimes having courage to do something even though you are worried or afraid can bring about the most progress.
+All members of our community have valued and are valued for what they can offer and are supported to have the courage to show the best versions of themselves.
 Children learn through the stories of Christianity that courage is about standing up for something that is right even though it could be a harder thing to do.